Advisory Board | NC State ISE

 - Senior Director, Human Resources at Gilead Sciences

-Neil Brittain is currently the Senior Director, Human Resources at Gilead Sciences, based in Foster City, California.
-Prior to joining Gilead in 2021, Neil spent 14 years with Novartis Pharmaceuticals – ten of those based in Basel, Switzerland – working in global roles across the Quality, Manufacturing, Finance and Human Resources functions.
-After graduating with his B.S.I.E. in 1994, Neil’s early career spanned roles in Industrial Engineering at Michelin Tire, manufacturing management and Lean Six Sigma deployment at AMP Inc. and Eaton Commercial Controls.
+Neil Brittain is the Global People & Organization (HR) Director for Novartis Pharmaceuticals, based in East Hanover, New Jersey.
+From 2021 to 2024, he was the Senior Director of Human Resources at Gilead Sciences in Foster City, California.
+Before rejoining Novartis in October 2024, he spent 14 years with the company – ten of those based in Basel, Switzerland – working in global roles across the Quality, Manufacturing, Finance and Human Resources functions.
+After graduating with his BSIE in 1994, Neil’s early career spanned roles in Industrial Engineering at Michelin Tire, manufacturing management and Lean Six Sigma deployment at AMP Inc. and Eaton Commercial Controls.
 Neil is a certified Six Sigma Master Black Belt.
 From 2015 to 2018, Neil was the Vice President of Operations for Ennis-Flint, a global provider of pavement marking materials, overseeing 17 manufacturing plants, as well as, the corporate EH&S, Quality and Process Engineering functions.

 Tracy Doaks